leucos/ansible-tuto/step-07/README.md

           action: service name=apache2 state=restarted

-The `register` keyword records output from the `apache2ctl configtest` command (exit status, stdout, stderr, ...), and `when_failed` checks if the registered variable contains a failed status.
+The `register` keyword records output from the `apache2ctl configtest` command (exit status, stdout, stderr, ...), and `when` checks if the registered variable contains a failed status.

 Here we go :